cybrxkhan/RICE-for-CK3/README.md

 - Klorpa for fixing a lot of typos
 - Lahom for most Native American names
 - Макс for Erzya and Moksha names and info
+- Meat Plague for content from the Baptism of Rus mod
 - Msl229 for Eastern Europe research and code
 - Naatturi for content from the Ukonusko Overhaul mod
 - Nezaros for religion and bookmark art